krsvyat/system-design/week2/adr/004-cdc-over-polling.md

 ## Decision

-We use **CDC via Debezium** for outbox publishing in both Wallet Service and Transaction Service.
+We use **CDC via Debezium** for outbox publishing in Wallet Service, Transaction Service, and Callback Service.

 ### Why CDC